If there’s one thing that we as copywriters should take away from poets, writers, and novelists it’s the art of writing a powerful hook sentence.

 How to write a hook sentence?

-It’s all about the story.
+The secret to writing a powerful hook is all in the story.
 The tricky part is choosing the right story to tell.

 John Carlton once said the best stories hide from you.
 You have to seek them out.